-The ForexBrokers.com annual forex broker review (four years running) is the most cited in the industry.
+The ForexBrokers.com annual forex broker review (five years running) is the most cited in the industry.
 With over 50,000 words of research across the site, we spend hundreds of hours testing forex brokers each year.
 How we test.

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 65-82% of retail investor accounts lose money when trading CFDs.
+In our review of forex and Contract for Difference, or CFD, broker offerings, we spent endless hours opening demo accounts, navigating forex platforms, conducting market research and testing website usability, as well as watching educational videos and webinars.CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+Between 65% and 82% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-What is Forex Trading?
+What is forex trading?

-What is a Forex Broker?
+What is a forex broker?

 When it comes to trading foreign currency, you use a forex broker, also known as a currency trading broker, to place your trades.
-When you trade forex, you buy or sell in currency pairs, e.g. "EUR / USD" (Euro / U.S. Dollar).
+When you trade forex, you buy or sell in currency pairs, e.g., "EUR / USD" (Euro / U.S. Dollar).
 You open an account, deposit funds, then use the broker's trading platform to buy and sell currency using margin.
 The forex markets are open 24 hours a day, five days a week.

 The Best Forex Brokers for Beginners